 B) Redirect to Authorization Server

-C) User Authentication und Consent
+C) User Authentication and Consent

-After successful authentication on the authorisation server, the user gives consent for our application (client) to control their smart home devices via the API gateway (resource server).
-The permitted actions that our application can perform via the API (“Switch lamps on and off” and “List all lamps”) are limited by the scope.
+After successful authentication at the Authorization Server, the user gives their consent for our application (Client) to control their Smart Home Devices through the API Gateway (Resource Server).
+The allowed actions our application can perform through the API ("ControlLights" and "ListAllLights") are limited by the scope.

 D) Authorization Response